-- 9. In the Tools toolbar, click the Onion Skin 🍣 button.
-The Onion Skin feature displays your previous and next drawings as visual references to help you draw your new pose. - 10.
-In the Timeline view, click and drag the blue onion skin markers to extend the number of previous and next visible drawings. - 11.
+- 5. In the Tools toolbar, click the Onion Skin 🎒 button.
+The Onion Skin feature displays your previous and next drawings as visual references to help you draw your new pose. - 6.
+In the Timeline view, click and drag the blue onion skin markers to extend the number of previous and next visible drawings. - 7.
 In the Camera View or Drawing View toolbar, press either the Onion Skin Reduce One Next/Previous Drawing or Onion Skin Add One Next/Previous Drawing to reduce or increase the number of previous and next visible drawings.
-The red icons = = are for the previous drawings and the green icons = are for the next drawings.
+The red icons are for the previous drawings and the green icons are for the next drawings. - 8.
+In the Timeline view, select the cell where your next key drawing will appear.

-- 12. In the Timeline or Xsheet view, select the cell where your next key drawing will appear. - 13.
-In the Camera or Drawing view, draw your second key drawing.
+9. In the Camera or Drawing view, draw your second key drawing.

-14. In the Xsheet or Timeline view, identify the drawing as a key drawing.

-15. In the Timeline or Xsheet view, select a cell between the two key drawings.
+10. In the Timeline view, select a cell between the two key drawings.

-- 16. From the Timeline toolbar, click Create Empty Drawing ★ to create an empty drawing or press Alt + Shift + R. - In the Xsheet view, right-click and select Drawings > Create Empty Drawing or press Alt + Shift + R.
+11. From the Timeline toolbar, click Create Empty Drawing to create an empty drawing or press Alt + Shift + R.